TomosRich/PLIF-Processing/paper.md

     Output: Unset parameters.

-    \item get\_background\_intensity: Uses a selction of the freestream of the flow with no scalar to estimate the intensity of the background, relative to the original before the experiment began.
+    \item get\_background\_intensity: Uses a selection of the freestream of the flow with no scalar to estimate the intensity of the background, relative to the original before the experiment began.

     Input: Experiment Image, Freestream location.